 Industry Mix, Local Labor Markets, and the Incidence of Trade Shocks

 We analyze how skill transferability and the local industry mix affect the adjustment costs of workers hit by a trade shock.
 Using German administrative data and novel measures of economic distance we construct an index of labor market absorptiveness that captures the degree to which workers from a particular industry are able to reallocate into other jobs.
 Among manufacturing workers, we find that the earnings loss associated with increased import exposure is much higher for those who live in the least absorptive regions.
 We conclude that the local industry composition plays an important role in the adjustment processes of workers.

 European Firm Concentration and Aggregate Productivity

-in: Journal of the European Economic Association, forthcoming
+in: Journal of the European Economic Association, No. 2, 2023

 This paper derives a European Herfindahl–Hirschman concentration index from 15 micro-aggregated country datasets.
 In the last decade, European concentration rose due to a reallocation of economic activity toward large and concentrated industries.
 Over the same period, productivity gains from an increasing allocative efficiency of the European market accounted for 50% of European productivity growth while markups stayed constant.
 Using country-industry variation, we show that changes in concentration are positively associated with changes in productivity and allocative efficiency.
 This holds across most sectors and countries and supports the notion that rising concentration in Europe reflects a more efficient market environment rather than weak competition and rising market power.